lab grown diamonds how are they made

 5. Cooling and Recovery: The chamber is slowly cooled to allow the diamond to solidify.
 The lab-grown diamond is then extracted for cutting and polishing.

 The HPHT process simulates the natural diamond formation process, but in a controlled laboratory environment.
-While this method has been successful in creating lab-grown diamonds, it is generally more energy-intensive and complex compared to the CVD method.
+While this method has been successful in creating lab-grown diamonds, it is generally more energy-intensive and complex compared to the CVD method, understand the innovative process behind the creation of lab-grown oval engagement rings and how these diamonds are crafted with precision.

 What Are the Key Differences in Appearance and Quality Between Different Types of Lab-Grown Diamonds